Register as a host

 To register a short-term rental in an area where the principal residence requirement applies, hosts must provide documentation that proves the short-term rental is in:

-The name and address on the documents must match the name of the property host and the address of the short-term rental.
+The documents must be current and the name and address on the documents must match the name of the property host and the address of the short-term rental.

 Hosts must submit the following documents for proof of principal residence: